bahmutov/talks/agile-software-quality.md

 > What if the system reported exception right when something went wrong?

-> What if every exception reported to Sentry carried a lot of context
+> What if every reported exception carried a lot of context
 information: stack, variables, inputs, environment setup?

 Then a developer can determine the root cause of the error by looking